 Early works have started, with major construction to start in 2022 and the boom gates gone for good in 2023.

-These level crossings are two of Melbourne’s worst – the level crossing at Union Road was the site of a tragic incident in 2016 that resulted in two fatalities, and there have been at least eight near misses at these crossings since 2005.
+These level crossings are 2 of Melbourne’s worst – the level crossing at Union Road was the site of a tragic incident in 2016 that resulted in 2 fatalities, and there have been at least 8 near misses at these crossings since 2005.

-The boom gates at these sites can be down for up to 40 per cent of the morning peak, when up to 61 trains run through the crossings.
+The boom gates at these sites can be down for up to 40% of the morning peak, when up to 61 trains run through the crossings.

-The crossings will be removed by lowering the rail line into a trench beneath the roads with a new premium station to be built between Surrey Hills and Mont Albert.
+The crossings will be removed by lowering the rail line into an open trench beneath the roads with a new premium station to be built between Surrey Hills and Mont Albert.

 For regular information about the progress of this project, sign up for email updates.

-On behalf of the Victorian Government, the Level Crossing Removal Project is overseeing the removal of 75 dangerous and congested level crossings across Melbourne by 2025.
+On behalf of the Victorian Government, the Level Crossing Removal Project is removing 85 dangerous and congested level crossings across Melbourne by 2025.

 Current works notices

-Early concept designs for the new Surrey Hills and Mont Albert Station.
+Enhanced designs of the new station entrance and Mont Albert heritage plaza.